SwitchbackTech/compass-docs/docs/getting-started/Configuration/env.md

 ## Production Example

 It's helpful to keep your dev and prod configuration separate.
-Save your production variables in `packages/backend/.prod.env` When using the CLI to build, it will copy it to the artifact directory and rename it to `.env`.
+Save your production variables in `packages/backend/.prod.env`

+When using the CLI to build, it will copy it to the artifact directory and rename it to `.env`.
+See [the CLI page](../../advanced/CLI) for more details about the CLI.

 `packages/backend/.prod.env`: